What's the best stock to invest in?

 Andrew Goldman has been writing for over 20 years and investing for the past 10 years.
 He currently writes about personal finance and investing for Wealthsimple.
 Andrew's past work has been published in The New York Times Magazine, Bloomberg Businessweek, New York Magazine and Wired.
 Television appearances include NBC's Today show as well as Fox News.
 Andrew holds a Bachelor of Arts (English) from the University of Texas.
 He and his wife Robin live in Westport, Connecticut with their two boys and a Bedlington terrier.
 In his spare time, he hosts “The Originals" podcast.

-What's the best way to start investing and get rich investing in individual stocks?
+What's the best way to get rich investing in individual stocks?
 All you have to do is travel back in time to 1980 and buy a bunch of shares of Apple.
 Not bad, right?

 The truth is, it’s a trick question.
 If your goal is to build a secure financial future for yourself, it may be wise to avoid buying and selling individual stocks altogether.
 Warren Buffett, perhaps the wisest investor and most experienced stock-picker who has ever lived, advised his heirs to invest his entire fortune in low-fee, highly diversified funds that mimic the movement of the overall stock market.
 This is called passive investing — which is investing in low-fee funds that track sectors of the stock market, and it's the opposite of picking individual stocks.